dzenanr/dartling/README.md

 Dartling Project Structure

-The Dartling project has three generic (generated, meta, repository) and two specific folders (specific, test).
+The Dartling project has three generic (generated, meta, repository) and four specific folders (data, model, specific, test).

 Code in the generated folder will be generated soon.
 It will be generated from a domain model.

-The specific folder is a place for the customization of the domain model.
+The data folder contains data (in JSON) of models.
+The model folder contains models (in JSON) from Magic Boxes.
+The specific folder is a place for the customization of models.
 Tests are created in the test folder.

 More details: http://goo.gl/7YGAq